httk-system/puppet-setups-control/README.md

 # puppet-setups-control

-Instructions and a template repository for efficient and secure configuration management of a computing infrastructure using *puppet* with the *puppet-setups* model.
+Instructions and template repository for efficient and secure configuration management of a computing infrastructure using *puppet* with the *puppet-setups* model.

     These instructions and source code is governed by an MIT-style license that can be found in the LICENSE file or at https://opensource.org/licenses/MIT.